oasys-kit/oasys_school/README.md

 This course will enable you to:

 - describe/import the beamline elements in terms of the SYNED containers
-- Calculate power and flux emitted by synchrotron (white) sources and affecting the optical elements
+- calculate power and flux emitted by synchrotron (white) sources and affecting the optical elements
-- Combine the role of rays and wavefronts to describe synchrotron radiation by ray tracing and wavefront propagation.
+- select and combine rays and wavefronts to describe synchrotron radiation by ray tracing and wavefront propagation, respectively.
 Be familiar with SHADOW, WOFRY and SRW.
-- Quantify the beam characteristics (flux, dimensions, intensity profiles) and in optical images from geometrical and synchrotron sources
+- quantify the beam characteristics (flux, dimensions, intensity profiles) and compute optical images from geometrical and synchrotron sources
-- Transfer coherence into and throughout optical systems using Monte Carlo methods (SRW) and coherence mode decomposition (COMSYL).
+- transfer coherence into and throughout optical systems using Monte Carlo methods (SRW) and coherence mode decomposition (COMSYL).
-- Automize tasks and perform long calculations using python scripts.
+- automize tasks and perform long calculations using python scripts.
-- Learn how to extend OASYS functionality writing new widges and new applications.
+- learn how to extend OASYS functionality writing new widges and new applications.

 COURSE LENGTH
 =============

 The full course is in three days with possibility to follow one, two or three days.
 The first day covers simulations of source emission (power and flux) and an introduction to simulate a beamline with ray tracing.
-Day 2 is dedicated to simulate optical systems with wave optics (for coherent and partially coherent light).
+Day 2 is dedicated to simulate optical systems with wave optics for coherent and partially coherent sources.
 The Day 3 is a code camp to develop new applications in OASYS and perform OASYS-related programming.

 PROGRAMME